mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Many Blending Modes
 ~~~~~~~~~~~~~~~~~~~

-If you like using blending modes, Krita has a many of them -- over 70!
+If you like using blending modes, Krita has many of them -- over 70!
 You have plenty of room for experimentation.
 A special system of favorite blending modes has been created to let you have fast access to the ones you use the most.

 Painting Assistants